 Transformations is a tool for human development based in the work of Bill Torbert & Elaine Herdman Barker in partnership with the Center for Creative Leadership.
-Contact us at firstname.lastname@example.org for the beta version.
-View an introductory webinar here. (more…)
+Contact us at email@example.com for the beta version.
+A tutorial on vertical leadership development and Transformations is here.

 Transformations™ is a flexible, user-friendly tool for self-understanding, coaching, leadership development, and culture development.
 It can be used formally or informally by individuals and groups and of all ages and backgrounds.
 Among its benefits are the creation of self-insight and dialogue about the stages and processes of human development, in a way that is engaging as well as reflective, playful as well as serious, and impactful as well as fun.

 See the Quick Start Guide following the Introduction to get started now.